 Identifying Pedestrian Crossings

-As a careful driver, you will always be in tune to what is coming up on the road ahead of you.
+As a careful driver, you will always be in tune with what is coming up on the road ahead of you.
 In this way, you will be able to identify the indications that a pedestrian crossing is approaching – this could be in the form of a triangular warning sign, flashing yellow beacons or zigzag markings as you approach.

 Mirror Signal Manoeuvre